OpenEvalProject/evals/manuscripts/elife-92913/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/02crff812 Department of Biology and Zürich-Basel Plant Science Center Zürich Switzerland
+1. Department of Biology and Zürich-Basel Plant Science Center Zürich Switzerland ([ROR:02crff812](https://ror.org/02crff812))
-2. https://ror.org/035b05819 Department for Plant and Environmental Sciences, University of Copenhagen Copenhagen Denmark
+2. Department for Plant and Environmental Sciences, University of Copenhagen Copenhagen Denmark ([ROR:035b05819](https://ror.org/035b05819))
-3. https://ror.org/05a28rw58 Department of Environmental Systems Science, ETH Zürich Zurich Switzerland
+3. Department of Environmental Systems Science, ETH Zürich Zurich Switzerland ([ROR:05a28rw58](https://ror.org/05a28rw58))
-4. https://ror.org/02crff812 Institute of Plant and Microbial Biology and Zürich-Basel Plant Science Center, University of Zürich Zürich Switzerland
+4. Institute of Plant and Microbial Biology and Zürich-Basel Plant Science Center, University of Zürich Zürich Switzerland ([ROR:02crff812](https://ror.org/02crff812))
-5. https://ror.org/011q66e29 Centro de Biotecnología y Genómica de Plantas, Universidad Politécnica de Madrid (UPM) – Instituto Nacional de Investigación y Tecnología Agraria y Alimentaria (INIA/CSIC) Pozuelo de Alarcón Spain
+5. Centro de Biotecnología y Genómica de Plantas, Universidad Politécnica de Madrid (UPM) – Instituto Nacional de Investigación y Tecnología Agraria y Alimentaria (INIA/CSIC) Pozuelo de Alarcón Spain ([ROR:011q66e29](https://ror.org/011q66e29))

 † Corresponding author

 ## Abstract

 Purinergic signaling activated by extracellular nucleotides and their derivative nucleosides trigger sophisticated signaling networks.
 The outcome of these pathways determine the capacity of the organism to survive under challenging conditions.
 Both extracellular ATP (eATP) and Adenosine (eAdo) act as primary messengers in mammals, essential for immunosuppressive responses.
 Despite the clear role of eATP as a plant damage-associated molecular pattern, the function of its nucleoside, eAdo, and of the eAdo/eATP balance in plant stress response remain to be fully elucidated.
 This is particularly relevant in the context of plant-microbe interaction, where the intruder manipulates the extracellular matrix.
-Here, we identify Ado as a main molecule secreted by the vascular fungus Fusarium oxysporum .
+Here, we identify Ado as a main molecule secreted by the vascular fungus Fusarium oxysporum.
 We show that eAdo modulates the plant’s susceptibility to fungal colonization by altering the eATP-mediated apoplastic pH homeostasis, an essential physiological player during the infection of this pathogen.
 Our work indicates that plant pathogens actively imbalance the apoplastic eAdo/eATP levels as a virulence mechanism.

 ## Introduction